Crisis and Emergency Preparedness

 Security Measures in Place

-Security measures in place within PWCS and buildings comply with nationally recognized best practices and ensure that the school division is responsive to a variety of crises and emergencies.
+Security measures in place within PWCS and buildings comply with nationally recognized best practices and ensure that the school division is responsive to various crises and emergencies.
 These measures include:

-• Review of local, national, and global issues that affect school safety and security by the Superintendent of Schools, Cabinet, and Risk Management and Security.
+• Review of local, national, and global issues affecting school safety and security by the Superintendent of Schools, Executive Leadership Team, and Risk Management and Security.

 • School security officers (SSOs) funded for every high, middle, and elementary school.